 Serve with a cashew, parsley & garlic sauce and a slice of lime, for an easy but tasty tofu tapas or use as part of a delicious Buddha bowl.

-This tofu snack also tastes divine the next day, served cold.
-The sauce (or another sauce of your choice) is essential.
-It’s what gives the tofu snack its I-can’t-stop-eating-this character.
+This tofu meal also tastes divine the next day, served cold as a . . . yes you guessed it . . . tapas!
+Making a sauce to go with it is essential and gives the tofu snack its I-can’t-stop-eating-this character.

 I love this snack.
 Love.
 This.
 Snack.